 Base salary is not everything, of course.
 A recent survey by ICAS reported that although pay freezes are common, many firms are increasing the range of benefits they offer.
 We’ve taken a look at the key recruiters in this sector, including the Big 4 (EY, KPMG, PwC and Deloitte), to come up with a list of the typical benefits you can expect when you join an accountancy firm.
 Bear in mind that not all firms will offer all of these, but you can expect most of these standard employment benefits:

-- a graduate loan (larger firms, such as the Big 4, will offer up to £7,000 interest-free, whereas smaller firms, such as Grant Thornton, offer 2,500) – this can be a big help when it comes to paying a deposit on rent or buying a work wardrobe
+- a graduate loan (larger firms, such as the Big 4, will offer up to £8,000 interest-free) – this can be a big help when it comes to paying a deposit on rent or buying a work wardrobe

 - holiday allowance – usually between 20-25 days per year

 Most firms, especially the larger ones, also offer further optional benefits, which employees can choose to suit them personally.
 Here’s a sample of what may be available:

 - health checks

 - lunch allowance

 - staff discounts (gym membership, travel, computer hardware and software)